eden98lin/workout01/report/workout01-eden-lin.md

     ## 3 Stephen Curry    563   304     0.540
     ## 4 Klay Thompson    640   329     0.514
     ## 5 Draymond Green   346   171     0.494

+From this table, we see that the player with the higest 2 point effective shooting percentage is Andre Iguodala, who ranked the least in salary in 2018-2019.
+However, despite the high effective shooting percentage, from the shot charts we can see that he is the one that shot the least.
+So why is there such big difference in his numbers?
+Well, we have to consider his position in the game, as a SG/SF, he has a versatile rolse, which sometimes may gave him good shooting chances that players of other positions do not have.
+In other words, his shots are more likely to be spontaneous than other players, which might be the reason for him to be the one that shoot the least but also have the highest 2 point shooting pecentage.

+Moving on, below is the tbale of 3 point effective shooting percentage, calculated using the same method as 2 point.

 ``` r
 table_3pt <- arrange(